enricobottazzi/voting_example/README.md

     ![mainCircuit](imgs/mainCircuit.png "mainCircuit")

-Using this circuit a person can generate a proof demonstrating his/her inclusion inside the census without revealing any information about the private key used as input for the circuit and, therefore, about the public key derived from that.
+Using this circuit a user can generate a proof demonstrating his/her inclusion inside the census without revealing any information about the private key used as input for the circuit and, therefore, about the public key derived from that.

+If the proof gets verified, the verifier is confident that a user is part of the census without having to know his/her identifier.

 This circuit works but has a problem: it is not scalable.
 If the census contains an high number of public keys (for example 1M), the circuit will need to recursively check each of the 1M public keys included in the census.